purplacid/F25-NuclearICTeam7/Sensor Package Subproblem/README.md

 ### 2. 📡 Sensor Connections

-For Grove kit sensor connections - refer to the provided `https://github.com/IdeasClinicUWaterloo/Technologies-Utilized-for-Idea-s-Clinic-Challenges/blob/main/Seed%20Grove%20Kit/GUIDE.md`.
+For Grove kit sensor connections - refer to the provided `https://github.com/IdeasClinicUWaterloo/Technologies-Utilized-for-Idea-s-Clinic-Challenges/blob/main/Seed%20Grove%20Kit/GUIDE.md` and the instruction manual inside the kits.
 Follow these specific instructions for each additional sensor:

 #### DFRobot BMX160 9-Axis IMU

--   **Connection:**
+-   **Connection: (IMU -> Arduino) **
-     VCC -> 5V;
+>VCC -> 5V
-      GND -> GND
+>GND -> GND
-     ; SLA -> SLA
+>SLA -> SLA
-     ; SDA -> SDA
+>SDA -> SDA
 -   **Library:** Install `DFRobot_BMX160` via the Arduino IDE Library Manager.
 -   **Setup Notes:** This sensor provides accelerometer, gyroscope, and magnetometer data.
 It communicates via I2C.
 Ensure no other I2C devices on the same port have address conflicts (though unlikely for these modules).
 -   **Reference:** See [DFRobot Guide](https://wiki.dfrobot.com/BMX160_9-axis_Sensor_Module_SKU_SEN0373) for basic usage examples.

 #### Adafruit AHT20 Temperature and Humidity Sensor

--   **Connection:**
+-   Connection: (AHT20 -> Arduino)
-VCC -> 5V;
+>VCC -> 5V
-      GND -> GND
+>GND -> GND
-     ; SLA -> SLA
+>SLA -> SLA
-     ; SDA -> SDA
+>SDA -> SDA
 -   **Setup Notes:** Provides accurate ambient temperature and humidity.
 Communicates via I2C.
 -   **Reference:** See [Adafruit AHT20 Guide](https://learn.adafruit.com/adafruit-aht20) for library usage.

-#### Hx53/HXM121 Infrared Transmitter/Receiver

--   **Connection:** Digital pins on Grove Shield.
-    * **Transmitter (Hx53):** Connect VCC to 5V, GND to GND, and SIG to an Arduino Digital Pin (e.g., D6).
-    * **Receiver (HXM121):** Connect VCC to 5V, GND to GND, and SIG to another Arduino Digital Pin (e.g., D7).
--   **Library:** No dedicated library is strictly required; simple `digitalRead()` and `digitalWrite()` are used.
--   **Setup Notes:** These modules typically send/receive simple ON/OFF pulses.
-The transmitter sends an IR signal when its SIG pin is HIGH, and the receiver's SIG pin goes LOW when it detects an IR signal.
-Useful for line-of-sight detection or short-range communication.
--   **Reference:** See [IR Transmitter/Receiver Guide](https://www.elecfreaks.com/wiki/index.php?title=IR_Transmitter_and_Receiver_Module) for wiring and basic code examples.

-## Testing Stations

- - Nuclear waste will be simulated using an IR Emitter
+#### Simulating Radiation
+Radiation is simulated using infrared emitters and sensors.
+The emitter has already been created and is part of the radiation source package.
+The output of sensor is low and needs to be amplified through an Op-Amp.

+#### IR Sensor connections
+See Datasheet (https://www.vishay.com/docs/81509/bpv22nf.pdf).
+With the spherical side facing towards you, the anode is the left leg and the cathode the right leg.
+Connect the Annode to the Arduino 5V and a 1K resistor from the Annode to ground.
+Connect the cathode to the non-inverting input of the Op-amp.
+Connect the output ot the inverting input using a 100k resistor and the inverting input to ground using a 1k resistor.
+Connect VCC to the Arduino 5V and the VEE to ground.
+Connect the output to an Arduino analog pin to read the sensor data.

+##### Notes:
+Reading the sensor data is simple, using "analogRead(analogPin)".
+The sensor signal is strongest when positioned directly above the emitter, keep this in mind during testing and buiding your solution.
+The sensor will in theory output a range of 0-1023 depending on the strenght of the signal, however in practice, the range will likely be around 200 to 900.
+In the above wiring configuration, higher values represent weaker radiation.
+When building your solution, test the sensitivity of your sensor so you can decide the threshold for a radiation leak.
- - The radioactive material will be placed inside a 3x3x3 nuclear waste containor with a small hole to simulate a radiation leak
+During demos, your radiation source should be placed inside the cardboard box with the IR emitter facing directly out of a small hole to represent a damaged container and a radiation leak, however feel free to test your solution outside the box.

- - Various films will be prepared to block radiation and simulate varying levels of radation intensity
+## Testing Stations and Demos

- - The nuclear wate package and your hardware solution will be fitted onto an RC car where it will undergo various scenarios including a crash, heatwave, tipping over and speedbumps
+ - The nuclear waste container with the radiation source inside alongside the students sensor package will be placed onto the car trailer

-    lcd.setRGB(255, 0, 0);
-    lcd.setCursor(0,0);
-    lcd.print("!!!
-ALERT !!!");
-    lcd.setCursor(0,1);
-    lcd.print("Anomaly Detected!");
-    // You might also add a buzzer or external LED here }
+ - Student should have access to the battery switch to demonstrate how turning on/off the radiation source affects their radiation detection.
+ - The car can then be driven into a wall, over speedbumps or tipped over to demonstrate the student's ability to detect crashes, tips, or rough terrain etc.
+ - In case of emergencies, make sure to create physical alerts for the driver!
+ - Students are free to devise their own tests to demonstrate their unique solutions

+}